Full Arch Restoration with Implants

 A healthy, attractive smile is not complete when there are diseased or failing teeth.
 At Implant Dentistry of Florida in Melbourne, Our Team utilizes the latest proven techniques to restore the structure, appearance, and health in your smile.

 Many patients who are in need of tooth replacement have remaining teeth that are in poor condition.
 Teeth in a Day is a process in which Dr. Brown removes diseased or failing teeth, inserts dental implants, and affixes a full set of natural-looking artificial teeth all in the same day.
-At the conclusion of treatment, the artificial teeth that are situated over dental implants and have comparable chewing capabilities as natural teeth.
+At the conclusion of treatment, the artificial teeth are situated over dental implants and have comparable chewing capabilities as natural teeth.

 Full Arch Restoration with Implants treatment is intended to restore optimal chewing function and appearance without the typical wait time associated with tooth replacement.
 The majority of the process is dedicated to planning.
 Taking meticulous steps before the day of treatment, such as diagnostic imaging and creating a surgical guide, we are able to approach the tooth replacement procedure with everything in place to reach completion in a single day.

 Benefits Of Full Arch Restoration with Implants